top of page

 Courses like Hand Therapy Splinting Course B help bridge the gap between knowledge and application.
 Participants leave with more than a list of splints covered; they leave with practical experience, improved clinical reasoning, and a stronger foundation for treating upper-extremity conditions.

-By offering both beginner and advanced content, Professional Seminars continues to support clinicians at different stages of professional growth while reinforcing a shared commitment to high-quality, evidence-informed rehabilitation.
+By offering both beginner and advanced content, Professional Seminars continues to support clinicians at different stages of professional growth.
+This reinforces a shared commitment to high-quality, evidence-informed rehabilitation.

 Continuing the Hand Therapy Learning Journey